Compliance

 In fact, insurers are more frequently asking applicants whether and how frequently they undergo third party audits, including SOC reports and HITRUST certification.

-Here are five Compliance-related recommendations that could help you get cyber insurance, as well as strengthen your defenses:
+Here are five Compliance-related cyber insurance tips that could help you get cyber insurance, as well as strengthen your defenses:

 1. Business continuity planning (or, backing up data isn’t enough).* The best defense against having to pay up if ransomware hits: backing up data.
 But data doesn’t help if it’s unusable.
 So make sure the data you back up is uncorrupted.
 Store it wisely.
 And regularly test your data recovery ability.
 Sometimes companies learn from adversity.
 A Minnesota trucking company that had to pay ransomware in 2018 was struck again in early 2022.
 This time, though, they credited “quick action, training and cloud-based backups” with allowing them to resume 90% functionality quickly and avoid paying a ransom.